Lopastudio/complete-builder-for-minetest/README.md

 Najlepší nástroj pre stavanie v MineTeste.

 ### Installation
 Find folder where is your Python saved.
-The python is saved in appdata
+The python is saved in appdata.
+For example:
 ```
-cd %localappdata%
+cd %localappdata%\Programs\Python\
 ```
 Find in LocalAppData your python folder.
 Then you need to open this python folder in CommandLine (CMD) and type: